Tavenem/Wiki.Web/README.md

 Tavenem.Wiki.Web is available as a [NuGet package](https://www.nuget.org/packages/Tavenem.Wiki.Web/).

 ## Configuration
-The `WikiWebOptions` static class includes a number of settable properties which control the behavior of the wiki.
+The `IWikiWebOptions` interface is used to control the behavior of the wiki.
+It is expected as a parameter to various methods, and in most implementations is expected to be provided by dependency injection after being configured during initialization.
 - `AboutPageTitle`*: The title of the main about page.
 Default is "About".
 - `AdminGroupName`: The name of the admin user group.
 Default is "Wiki Admins".
 - `AdminNamespaces`: An optional collection of namespaces which may not be assigned to pages by